/Documentation

 Select data points from the list

-The enriched data is added using the following keys in the cookie/Stape Store.
+For automated Enrichment mode, the enriched data is added using the following keys in the cookie/Stape Store.
 There are some differences between parameters for /g/collect and /data requests, displayed in the table below:

 Stape Store/Cookie keyEvent data parameters in /g/collect requestsEvent data parameters in /data requests